 - Summary of the visit and any treatment recommendations

 A summary letter detailing the patient’s visit is available to the patient/family on MyChildrens, and is sent to the primary care provider and any involved specialty providers.

 If you are a family member looking for a Children’s hematologist or oncologist or wanting to schedule an appointment, please call our clinic at Children’s – Minneapolis at 612-813-5940.

 If you are a health professional looking for consultation or referral information, please call Children’s Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.

 Why Choose Children’s?

 Experts work together for your child.
-Children’s recommends visits to the LTFU Clinic for any survivor of childhood cancer, regardless of age or where they were treated during childhood.
-A multidisciplinary team at the clinic diagnoses and treats late effects from the treatment of cancer, such as compromised lung function, heart problems, growth issues, impaired fertility, joint problems and learning disabilities.
-Your child’s care begins with the cancer and blood disorders team, and if necessary, involves more extensive services within Children’s Hospitals & Clinics of MN such as pediatric gynecologists, neuropsychologists, endocrinologists, and cardiologists who are experienced in treating former childhood cancer survivors.
+Our multidisciplinary team diagnoses and treats late effects from the treatment of cancer, such as compromised lung function, heart problems, growth issues, impaired fertility, joint problems and learning disabilities.
+Your child’s care begins with the cancer and blood disorders team, and if necessary, involves more extensive services within Children’s Minnesota such as pediatric gynecologists, neuropsychologists, endocrinologists, and cardiologists who are experienced in treating childhood cancer survivors.